| CSCD-UE 0402 |

 |

-Study of the nature, course, & severity of the most commonly occurring communication disorders resulting from neurological injury or disease.
-Analysis of the neurological basis of aphasia, dementia, traumatic brain injury, & motor speech impairment on communication skills.
-Investigation into current evaluation strategies & treatment programs employed by speech-language pathologists for these & related disorders.
+An overview of the nature, course, & severity of communication disorders resulting from neurological injury or disease, including impact of acquired neurologically-based communication disorders on the geriatric population.
+Topics include neurological basis of aphasia, dementia, traumatic brain injury, motor speech impairment, & dysphagia, as well as current evaluation strategies & treatment programs for these & related disorders.
+Effects of normal & pathological aging on speech, voice, language, cognition, hearing, & swallowing will also be examined.

 |